opuswallet/opus-jobs/backend-engineer.md

 ### Required Skills

-- Experience with backend engineering in Rust, Go, Python, Scala and/or Java.
+- Experience with backend engineering in Rust, Go, Python, Scala and/or Java

+### Bonus Skills

+- Experience with blockchain networks and crypto software
+- Experience with Rust

 ### Salary